na-na-hi/renget/archive/vDriver.md

 * Changed one of Ninomae Ina'nis' Natures from "Artist" to "Illustrator".
 * Added Roca Rourin as an Install
 * Added Evasion as a Condition.
+* Added Resource/EXP system in Crystallized Power
+* Added the ability to increase your Rank.
+* Added Fast Learner, Item Boost, and Team Training as Advantages.